storykim/bill-splitter/README.md

 ```

 ## Is the number of transactions minimum?
 **No. There is no guarantee that it would be minimal.** This application uses a naïve algorithm to reduce the number of transactions, and it is guaranteed that it would be less than the number of people.
-However, to minimalize the number of transaction is actually [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) problem.
+However, minimizing the number of transaction is actually [NP-hard](https://en.wikipedia.org/wiki/NP-hardness) problem.
 To be specific, one can convert the problem into an optimization problem with integer constraint, which is not solved in polynomial time.

 ## Author
 Donghwa Kim([@storykim](https://github.com/storykim))